blueiris13/Order-Management-System/README.md

 READ: The existing/newly added data will appear on the Orders table.

 UPDATE: customer_id can be updated on the Order Detail page.
-Customer can be nullable when the user select "Guest".
+Customer can be nullable when the user selects "Guest".

 DELETE: An order can be deleted when the user clicks "Delete Entire Order" button on the Order Detail page.